Discover What You Like, Find a Career that Matches

 Identify Your Skills & Interests

-You have a lot to think about.
-You have all the potential in the world, and you get to take your first steps toward your career.
+You have all the potential in the world.
 While planning your career may seem daunting, it doesn't need to be stressful.
-By chunking the process down, you can take smaller steps to consider each step and make good decisions.
+By breaking down the steps, you can make better decisions.

-The first thing to consider is what you like to do and what you're good at.
-Be sure to keep an open mind.
+Your first step is to consider what you like to do and what you're good at.
 For example:

 What are your favorite classes in school?